Problem areas: Identifying the reasons behind Indian shooting’s dismal show at the Tokyo Olympics

 Karmakar suggested a tweak to the current policy, whereby the system of merit points can be changed.
 At present, merit points are given to shooters who have done well at international events and in world rankings.

-“The policy has been in place for a long time and it’s called a moving average, which is quite is healthy because of the emphasis it places on your current form.
-But it is the merit points, which actually make the difference.
+“The policy has been in place for a long time and it’s called a moving average, which is quite healthy because of the emphasis it places on your current form.
+But it is the merit points which actually make the difference.
 I think the merit points system is not exactly a picture of your current form.
 I’m not saying that you don’t honour them but out in the world, nobody is getting bonus points,” he explained.

 But the balance between bench and core is also a Catch-22 situation.
-Firstly, not only are some World Cups crucial to winning Olympic quota places, there are medals and points on offer that shooters and their personal teams would not like to miss that.
+Firstly, not only are some World Cups crucial to winning Olympic quota places, there are medals and points on offer that shooters and their personal teams would not like to miss out on.

-Also, Indians are shooting four national selection trials apart from the international events and a total of five scores counted were counted for the Tokyo cycle.
+Also, Indians are shooting four national selection trials apart from the international events and a total of five scores were counted for the Tokyo cycle.
 That makes it even harder to miss the big events.
 This is where the senior stakeholders need to step in and formulate a policy that takes into account these moving parts.

 One thing both Pandit and Karmakar believe needs to be looked into is the position of foreign coaches.
 Rifle coach Oleg Mikhailov and pistol coach Pavel Smirnov were the two foreign coaches (excluding skeet) involved with the Indian shooting team and the former Indian shooters said they found the foreigners to be technically lacking.